top of page

 • Kelly Archer, M.A., RCC | Beacon Psychology

 Kelly is a clinical counsellor with over 13 years of experience working in the social services field with children, youth and young adults within outreach, community, school, and clinical settings.
-Kelly Archer ( pronouns: she/her/hers) Kelly is a clinical counsellor with over 13 years of experience working in the social services field with children, youth and young adults within outreach, community, school, and clinical settings.
-She is an energetic and engaged therapist who has a strong passion for supporting young people in improving their mental health.
-Kelly has worked with a broad scope of clients, ranging in age from 5 to 24 years old, who present with various mental health concerns, from anxiety and depression to disordered eating, substance misuse, trauma, and identity exploration.
-She also provides parent and school consultations and supports young people identifying as LGBTQ+.
-Kelly has significant experience working with individuals and groups using Dialectical Behavior Therapy (DBT) and Cognitive Behavior Therapy (CBT) techniques.
-She worked for many years as a clinician at Child and Youth Mental Health.
-She recognizes that some individuals may be nervous about counselling, ambivalent about change, or already have had a negative counselling experience.
-As such, Kelly focuses first on developing a strong therapeutic alliance, developing the relationship while encouraging and empowering young people to make positive changes.
+Kelly Archer, RCC ( pronouns: she/her/hers) Kelly is a clinical counsellor with over 15 years of experience working in the social services field with children, youth, adults, and families in outreach, community, school, and clinical settings.
+She is an energetic and engaged therapist with a strong passion for supporting people in improving their mental health and overall well-being.
+Kelly provides individual counselling for young people with concerns such as anxiety, depression, trauma, substance use, disordered eating, and identity exploration.
+In addition to individual counselling, she also specializes in providing counselling to transition age youth & young adults (e.g. ages 17-30) and working with parents.
+She provides parent consultations for families with children of all ages, helping caregivers navigate behavioural, emotional, and relational challenges.
+She also has a particular interest in supporting mothers through the transitions of parenthood, including perinatal mental health.
+Kelly recognizes that starting counselling can feel intimidating, especially for those who may have had a negative experience in the past.
+Kelly prioritizes building a strong & trusting therapeutic relationship and creates a welcoming space where clients feel supported, empowered, and understood.
 CERTIFICATION Kelly completed her Bachelor of Arts at UBC Okanagan and holds a Master of Arts in Counselling Psychology degree from Yorkville University.
-In addition, she is a Registered Clinical Counsellor (RCC#11907) with the BC Association of Clinical Counsellors.
-Kelly has received training in providing Standard, Trauma, and Eating Disorder-focused CBT, Emotion-Focused Family Therapy (EFFT), DBT, and SPACE therapy (Supportive Parenting for Anxious Childhood Emotions).
-Kelly has also received training and supervision in utilizing Motivational Interviewing (MI) strategies.
+She is a Registered Clinical Counsellor (RCC#11907) and Approved Clinical Supervisor with the BC Association of Clinical Counsellors (BCACC).
+Kelly has received training in providing Standard, Trauma, and Eating Disorder-focused Cognitive Behaviour Therapy (CBT), Emotion-Focused Family Therapy (EFFT), Motivation Enhancement Therapy (MI), Dialectic Behaviour Therapy (DBT), and Supportive Parenting for Anxious Childhood Emotions (SPACE Program).
+Kelly also has advanced training and experience in supporting clients with Perinatal Mental Health.
 Additionally, she is a registered counsellor with the Crime Victims Assistance Program (CVAP).
-INTERESTS AND ACTIVITIES Kelly is a wife and mother of two energetic little girls.
-When she is not working or spending time with her family, you can likely find her running on the local mountain trails, skiing, spending time with friends over a delicious meal, or curled up with a book or a good tv show.
+INTERESTS AND ACTIVITIES Kelly is a wife and mother of two energetic girls.
+When she is not working or spending time with her family, you can likely find her walking with her Dog “Elsa” on the local trails, skiing, eating sushi, spending time with friends over a delicious meal, or curled up with a book or a juicy tv show.
 LANGUAGES Kelly provides therapy in English.
 She also has training and experience working with interpreters/translators and the hearing impaired.
-SERVICES Kelly provides online sessions on Tuesdays and Wednesdays (9 a.m. - 4:30 p.m.).
+SERVICES Please note Kelly currently operates her sessions virtually and is available for bookings on Tuesdays and Wednesdays (9 a.m. - 4:30 p.m.).
+In-person sessions are not available at this time.
 CONTACT kelly@beaconpsychology.ca

 bottom of page